Get Funding & Stay in Control

 Step 3: Prepare Your Music for Upload

 Make sure your tracks are ready for submission before embarking on the process.
 Apple Music, much like Spotify, requires high-quality audio files, usually in WAV or FLAC format, to maintain sound clarity.
 You’ll also need to fill in all the required metadata, like song titles, album names, artist names, and other kinds of information.
+Be sure to include songwriter information in your metadata, as songwriters do not have the same direct access to content management as primary artists.
 Double-check for any typos!
 Next, ensure your album artwork meets Apple’s size and format requirements (usually 3,000x3,000 pixels and a JPG/PNG format) and upload your visuals.
 Finally, set a release date that allows plenty of time for promotion and distribution.

 Step 4: Upload Your Music to the Distributor